October 30, 2025

 Recent Announcements

-New Funding Opportunity for Black Child Legacy Campaign’s Rancho Cordova Expansion
+UPDATED: New Funding Opportunity for Black Child Legacy Campaign’s Rancho Cordova Expansion

-The Center at Sierra Health Foundation (The Center) and the Steering Committee on Reduction of African American Child Deaths (RAACD) are pleased to announce a new funding opportunity through the Black Child Legacy Campaign (BCLC).
+The Center at Sierra Health Foundation (The Center) and the Steering Committee on Reduction of African American Child Deaths (RAACD) are pleased to announce a new and expanded funding opportunity through the Black Child Legacy Campaign (BCLC).
 BCLC is a community-driven movement established by the RAACD Steering Committee to reduce African American child deaths in Sacramento County.
 Continue reading...